ChrisWhealy/HFVL/README.md

 ### Branching

-The `if` key must be followed by a function that returns a boolean.
+The `if` keyword must be followed by a function that returns a boolean.
 Currently, only the `@lt` function is available for this purpose.

 `elif` can be used to chain additional `if` statements and `else` can also be used.